Barbarism Begins at Home

 "Barbarism Begins at Home" is a song by the English rock band the Smiths.
 Featured on their second studio album, Meat Is Murder (1985), the song has a lyric condemning child abuse and a funk-inspired track based around Andy Rourke's bass line.

 "Barbarism Begins at Home" was given an initial limited release in Germany and Italy in April 1985 but was not released as a single in the UK until 1988.
-It has since seen positive critical reception and became a live favorite during the band's lifetime.
+It has since seen positive critical reception and became a live favourite during the band's lifetime.

 Background

-"Barbarism Begins at Home" was co-written by singer Morrissey and guitarist Johnny Marr at the band's rehearsal room in Manchester.
+"Barbarism Begins at Home" was co-written by lead vocalist Morrissey and guitarist Johnny Marr at the band's rehearsal room in Manchester.
 When first introduced by the band, the song was titled "Fascism Begins at Home."
 Lyrically, the song was an ardent criticism of corporal punishment and child abuse.
 Morrissey commented in a Melody Maker interview in March 1985, "From the time you get hit when you're a child, violence is the only answer.
 Conversation is pointless."

-Musically, the song is a funk-influenced track built around Andy Rourke's repetitive bassline and Johnny Marr's Chic-influenced guitar riffing.
+Musically, the song is a funk-influenced track built around Andy Rourke's repetitive bassline and Marr's Chic-influenced guitar riffing.
 The song was a callback to Marr and Rourke's pre-Smiths time in the instrumental group Freak Party, which also featured Simon Wolstencroft, future drummer of the Fall.
 Of the song's bass line, Marr commented, "Andy is, quite rightly, proud of that bass line."
 Drummer Mike Joyce concurred, "The bass line's a killer.
 It's interesting to see how Morrissey got his head around it.
 We'd be playing and when we'd stop Andy would often continue with a Stanley Clarke bass line.
 It's incredible the way he can shift into that."
 On the whole, however, Marr stated that he "didn't think [the song] really represented the band" and felt that the track was "a little bit corny".